TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/02.facilitation-notes/docs.md

 ---
-title: 'Facilitation Notes for LDRS 300'
+title: 'Facilitation Notes for LDRS 300: Leadership as Service'
 taxonomy:
     category:
         - docs
 visible: true
 ---
-!!!NEEDS TO BE CHANGED TO 300 Notes
+!! **NEEDS TO BE CHANGED TO 300 Notes**

 In this section, we will outline a couple of key ideas to consider as you facilitate this course.
 See below for advice on setting up your class schedule, facilitating activities and discussions, and guiding students through assessments.